marclucraft/unosignal/README.md

     <img alt="UnoSignal Logo'" src="./light.png">
   </picture>
 </p>

-# Uno for Unofficial.
-Uno for One – ¡Ole![^1]
+<h1 align="center">Uno for Unofficial.
+Uno for One – ¡Ole!</h1>

-[^1]:
-    This plugin is not official.
+An unofficial OneSignal / WordPress Integration.
 I currently work at OneSignal, however this is in no way affiliated to OneSignal.
 If you're looking for the official plugin, go here: [OneSignal WordPress Plugin](https://wordpress.org/plugins/onesignal-free-web-push-notifications/)